-Ice sheet stability in a warming world, East Antarctica
+Antarctic Ice Sheet stability in a warming world

-How will the massive East Antarctic Ice Sheet (EAIS) respond to continued warming of the climate system?
-Will it collapse into the ocean, raising sea level by as much as 55 m globally, or will it prove impervious to warming on the scale anticipated for the coming centuries?
-Perhaps the ice sheet might even grow as snowfall increases.
-Each of these is a fascinating and pertinent hypothesis, yet difficult to test in the absence of robust geologic data, from Antarctica itself, to show how the EAIS behaved during previous periods of warmer-than-present climate.
-Our goal is to provide those data.
+How will the Antarctic Ice Sheet respond to continued warming of the climate system?
+Will it collapse into the ocean, raising sea level by as much as 55 m globally?
+Is it perhaps impervious to warming on the scale anticipated for the coming centuries?
+Or is ice sheet sensitivity regionally variable?
+These are important questions, yet difficult to test in the absence of robust geologic data revealing how the ice sheet has responded to past periods of climate change.
+I am involved in providing those data.

 Blowing Hot or Cold?
 Assessing the terrestrial impact of North Atlantic stadials and abrupt climate change

-What drives abrupt climate change?
-With continued population growth, increasing pressure on natural resources, and rising CO2 concentrations, understanding the causes and effects of abrupt climate change poses one of the greatest challenges to 21st Century climatology.
-Thus developing our knowledge of past perturbations is key to minimising the risk of future 'climate shock'.
-This project, which began in 2010, utilises a geologic approach to resolve the terrestrial expression of past abrupt climate change in the North Atlantic region, which is widely held as a central player – if not the driver – of abrupt change, to help identify the mechanisms driving these potentially catastrophic phenomena.
-Of particular interest are Heinrich stadials 1 and 0, and the abrupt transitions associated with them.
+Abrupt climate change poses one of the greatest challenges to 21st Century climatology.
+Growing our knowledge of past perturbations is key to minimising the risk of future 'climate shock'.
+This project uses a geologic approach to resolve the terrestrial expression of past abrupt climate change in the North Atlantic region - widely held as the nexus of abrupt change - to identify the drivers of these fascinating phenomena.
+Of particular interest is the impact of Heinrich stadials in Scotland & Ireland.

 Fire and Ice in the Central Volcanic Zone

-Causative links between deglaciation and magmatism have long been hypothesised and, along divergent plate boundaries (i.e., Iceland), quantified to varying degrees.
-But what happens along convergent margins when large amounts of ice are suddenly removed from atop volcanoes?
-What is the effect of such unloading on magma chamber evolution?
-Quite simply, we don't know, yet the question is increasingly important as our planet warms and the glaciers and ice caps mantling active and dormant volcanoes worldwide continue to shrink.
-This new investigation combines geomorphology and geochemistry to explore the impact of rapid deglaciation on the internal workings of volcanic systems in the Pacific Ring of Fire.
+Links between deglaciation and magmatism have long been hypothesised, particularly on divergent plate boundaries.
+But what happens along convergent margins when ice is suddenly removed from the landscape?
+What is the effect of unloading on magma chamber evolution?
+We don't know, yet the question is increasingly important as our planet warms and the glaciers mantling active volcanoes worldwide continue to shrink.
+This research combines geomorphology and geochemistry to explore the impact of deglaciation on the internal workings of volcanic systems in the Pacific Ring of Fire.